TcMenu/documentation/content/arduino-libraries/tc-menu/secure-menuitem-pins-and-remotes.md

 ## Different types of authenticator

 There are three different authenticators built in to the core of TcMenu, each one provides the same core functionality, that is to store and verify the pin for submenus, and also to check if a connection from a given client UUID and name should be established.
-They all [implement the AuthenticationManager interface](https://www.thecoderscorner.com/ref-docs/tcmenu/html/class_authentication_manager.html).
+They all {{< refdocs title="implement the AuthenticationManager interface" src="/tcmenu/html/class_authentication_manager.html" >}}.
 You can browse the class hierarchy using the link.

 ### No Authentication